Joining us for worship?

 What is it like to worship at St. Luke's?

-St. Luke's, as expressed by our mission statement, has aspects that are both traditional and modern, but in the sanctuary the traditional aspect is most evident.
+St. Luke's has aspects that are both traditional and modern, but in the sanctuary the traditional aspect is most evident.

 When you come to worship on Sunday, you will be met at the door by ushers who will give you a bulletin with the hymns, the order of service, pages numbers for the Book of Common Prayer (BCP), the weekly readings, and congregational responses.
 We observe quiet before the service for silent prayer and reflection.
 The service begins when a bell announces the procession into the church by the pastor, acolytes, and choir.
-Observing these traditions helps us open our hearts and minds to the presence of God in His house.
-We call St. Luke's "a sacred place", and we invite you to experience it for yourself!
+Observing these traditions helps us open our hearts and minds to the presence of God in this sacred place.
+We invite you to experience it for yourself!

 Open to all... no exceptions.
 These words of our mission statement reflect both the Great Commission: Matthew 28:16–20, and the Great Commandment: Matthew 22: 35–40 and Mark 12: 28–34.

 Celebration of the Eucharist is the holiest and perhaps most beautiful part of our worship service.
 All who have been baptized may share in Holy Communion.
-If you prefer to pass up the wine, which contains alcohol, simply cross you arms and you will receive the same blessing.
+If it is not your preference to receive the sacraments, simply cross you arms over your chest and you will receive a blessing from the celebrant.

-Children and Infants are welcome in the worship service.
-We have some toys they can play with quietly in the pews.
-At present, we do not have a nursery, although one is being planned.
+Children and Infants are welcome in the worship service!
 Contact the church office 704-240-3332 if you have concerns about bringing little ones.

 Physically challenged visitors may use handicapped parking spaces on Cedar Street.
 Enter at the side entrance where there are no steep steps.